 What to Serve with Taco Sliders

-- Serve with sour cream veggie dip or cowboy crack dip
+- Serve with sour cream veggie dip or cowboy crack dip.

-- Serve at parties, for dinner or as a game day snack
+- Serve at parties, for dinner or as a game day snack with our French dip sliders.

 - Taco sliders pair well with tortilla chips and salsa, guacamole, Mexican rice, black bean and corn salad, or jalapeno coleslaw.